jflamy/owlcms4/docs/Fly.md

 1. Install public results.
 This is the same as process as for owlcms, except we don't want the databases

    - Choose a meaningful application name.
 In our example we use `myclub-results` with the name you want for your remote scoreboard application

-   - **Answer `n` (NO)** when asked if you want a Postgres database.  publicresults does not need a database.
+   - Answer **`n` (NO)** when asked if you want a Postgres database.  publicresults does not need a database.

    ```
    fly launch -i owlcms/publicresults:stable
    ```

 2. The two applications (owlcms and publicresults) need to trust one another.
-So we create a secret and set tell both applications about it.
+So we create a secret and give it to both applications.
 See [this page](PublicResults) for an overview of how owlcms and publicresults work together.

-   > OWLCMS_UPDATEKEY is the name of the secret, and `MaryHadALittleLamb` is the secret.
+   > `MaryHadALittleLamb` is the secret in this example.
 Please use your own secret!
    >
-   > Replace `myclub` and `myclub-results` with your own names
+   > Also replace `myclub` and `myclub-results` with your own names
    >

     ```